Get started now

 “Receiving Party” means a party that receives or acquires Confidential Information directly or indirectly under this Agreement.

-“Renewal Term” has the meaning set forth in 7.
+“Renewal Term” has the meaning set forth in Section 5.

-“Services” mean the consulting and other services to be provided by Consultant under this Agreement, as described in more detail in the Statement of Work, and Consultant’s obligations under this Agreement.
+“Services” mean the software products and other services to be provided by Consultant under any Agreement or Consultant Proposal or Statement of Work, and Consultant’s obligations under such Agreements.

-“Statement of Work” or “SOW” means the Statement of Work entered into by the Parties and attached to this Agreement, substantially in the form of Exhibit B. The Parties would enter into additional SOWs, depending on Client’s additional requests for Services to be provided under this Agreement.
-This Agreement shall be treated as a master agreement.
+“Statement of Work” or “SOW” means the Statement of Work entered into by the parties which is referenced in any part of an Agreement or Consultant Proposal or separately created Statement of Work.
+The Parties would enter into additional SOWs, depending on Client’s additional requests for Services to be provided under this Agreement.
+These Terms shall be treated as a master agreement.

 2. Services

-2.1 Consultant shall provide the Services to Client, as described in more detail in the Statement of Work in accordance with the terms and conditions of this Agreement.
+2.1 Consultant shall provide the Services to Client, as described in more detail in the Agreements, in accordance with these Terms.

-2.2 Each Statement of Work shall include the following information, if applicable:
+2.2 Each Statement of Work/Consultant Proposal/binding Agreement shall include the following information, if applicable:

 (b) the date upon which the Services will commence and the term of such Statement of Work;